RrickBiswas/gitignore/README.md

 - The root folder contains templates in common use, to help people get started with popular programming languages and technologies.
-These define a meaningful set of rules to help get started, and ensure you are not committing unimportant files into your repository.
+These define a meaningful set of rules to help you get started and ensure you are not committing unimportant files into your repository.
 - [`Global`](./Global) contains templates for various editors, tools and operating systems that can be used in different situations.
 It is recommended